 He’s in a tough spot.
-Close to retirement age, he’s hardly got a penny in the bank.
+He’s close to retirement age, and he’s hardly got a penny in the bank.

-When we talk with him, it’s always like somebody just kicked his puppy.
-Misery is on his mind.
+Whenever we talk with him, it seems like somebody just kicked his puppy.
+Misery is always on his mind.

 To him, life just seems unfair.

-Over the few short months we’ve known him, we can see why he is where he is.
+Over the few short months we’ve known him, we’ve been able to see why he is where he is.
 He makes lousy decisions – one after another.

 With his wife’s health failing, he decided it was time to sell his house and cash out whatever equity he had.
 She was the breadwinner.
-After she passed, he’d need the money to live on.
+He knew he’d need money to live on after she passed.

-Before he even listed the house, he had an all-cash offer.
+Before he’d even listed the house, he received an all-cash offer.

-He could have sold his place with no realtor fees and no costly inspections or last-minute repairs… just a quick and easy settlement.
+He could have sold his place with no realtor fees, costly inspections or last-minute repairs… just a quick and easy deal.

-But the man resisted the unconventional offer.
-Instead, he called up a realtor who, of course, said he’d be crazy to do a by-owner sale.
+But he resisted the unconventional offer.
+Instead, he called up a realtor who – of course – said he’d be crazy to do a by-owner sale.

 It was a bad decision.

-Long story made short, the realtor did get a slightly better sale price.
-But after inspections revealed several thousands of dollars’ worth of needed repairs and the realtor took their 6% fee… the depressed seller walked away with thousands less than his original offer.
+Long story short, the realtor did get a slightly better sale price.
+But after inspections revealed several thousand dollars’ worth of needed repairs and the realtor took their 6% fee… the depressed seller walked away with considerably less than his original offer.

 “I just can’t get ahead,” he told us.

-“It’s because you’re in your own way,” we replied.
+“It’s because you get in your own way,” we replied.

 With that, we tried to help him.

-Knowing his property and the young family he sold it to, we told him he was eligible for a new, virtually unknown grant program – a program that would put another 5% of the sale price into his pocket.
+Familiar with his property and the young family he’d sold it to, we told him he was eligible for a new, virtually unknown grant program – a program that would put another 5% of the sale price into his pocket.

-It was the chance to get thousands in free money.
+It was a chance to get thousands in free money.